nalwayv/MyLeetCode/README.md

 - 1732\.
 Find the Highest Altitude
 - 1768\.
 Merge Strings Alternately
 - 2053\.
 Kth Distinct String in an Array
+- 2095\.
+Delete the Middle Node of a Linked List
 - 2235\.
 Add Two Integers
 - 2236\.
 Root Equals Sum of Children
 - 2678\.
 Number of Senior Citizens